Duta/focs-2015-16/README.md

 ###Getting a Canvas Access Token###

 In order for the marking script to upload your submission, you need to have an authentication token.
 This token will provide access to your canvas account, and should be treated as a password.
-Never share your access token with someone else, and it’s suggested that you only make this token available for a day, and generate a new one every time you submit an assignment.
+Never share your access token with someone else.
+(It’s suggested best practice that you only make this token available for a day, and generate a new one every time you submit an assignment.)

  - First, navigate to your profile settings on Canvas.